-- Solution for subcutaneous injection (under the skin).
-Supplied as a single vial pack and available in one strength, 600 mg in 5 mL solution. - Powder for intravenous infusion (drip into the vein).
-Supplied as a single dose vial and available in two strengths, 60 mg and 150 mg.
+TRAZIMERA is a powder for intravenous infusion (drip into the vein) and supplied as a single dose vial and available in two strengths, 60 mg and 150 mg.

-It is important to check the product labels to ensure that the correct formulation is being given as prescribed.
-Herceptin SC fixed dose formulation is not for intravenous use and should be given as a subcutaneous injection only.
+It is important to check the product labels to ensure that the medicine is being given as prescribed.

-What Herceptin SC looks like
+What it looks like